 DC War Memorial

-The District of Columbia War Memorial was completed in 1931 to honor the residents of Washington, DC who served in the First World War.
+The District of Columbia War Memorial, a circular open-air Doric structure of Vermont marble, was completed in 1931 to honor the residents of Washington, DC who served in the First World War.
 The Memorial is located in West Potomac Park between the Reflecting Pool and Independence Avenue.
-Designed by the architect Frederick H. Brooke, the Memorial was intended to be used as a bandstand as well as serve to memorialize the 499 Washington, DC residents who died in service during World War I. The Memorial is a circular open-air Doric structure of Vermont marble.
+Designed by the architect Frederick H. Brooke, the Memorial was intended to be used as a bandstand as well as serve to memorialize the 499 Washington, DC residents who died in service during World War I.

-A series of on-site cleaning tests and mockups was performed.
-As part of on-site cleaning testing, representative material samples were removed from the memorial for laboratory testing including mortar, marble cores, and microbiological specimens.
+A series of on-site cleaning tests and mockups were performed.
+Representative material samples were removed from the memorial for laboratory testing including mortar, marble cores, and microbiological specimens.
 Where orange-red stains on the roof tiles had been visually identified by others as biological in nature, we confirmed these stains to be the result of lead salts (red lead) stemming from imbedded lead materials.
 Testing also identified the presence of a silicone-based water repellent which was not previously confirmed through documentation.

-We developed a comprehensive specification for masonry cleaning, and then provided oversight of all masonry conservation activity throughout the construction process.
-This project has been selected as the Winner of the 2013 Presidents Award by the DC Preservation League and American Society of Landscape Architects Potomac and Maryland Chapter.
+EverGreene developed a comprehensive specification for masonry cleaning, and then provided oversight of all masonry conservation activity throughout the construction process.